ryansheehy0/Cheat_Sheets/programming_tips.md

 ## [Project Management](#table-of-contents)
 - Have a well detailed end goal app idea
   - A full write up on how all the features are going to work and how each page of the app will look and work
-- Develop in stages of Minimum Viable Product
+- Develop in stages of Minimum Viable Products(MVPs)
   - MVP 1, MVP 2, etc. Keep adding MVPs until you reach all the features in the end goal app idea
   - The 1st MVP should be the most bare bones features as possible.
 Just the minimum to make it somewhat usable.
+  - The last 20-10% of your MVP will be integration hell and finding any edge cases where you code breaks
 - Delegate tasks and every few days or week have a group meeting on the progress of those tasks
   - If one member is falling behind then put more resources to help them catch up

 ## [Formatting and Rules](#table-of-contents)
 - No space between ()s and {s
 - Use "s instead of 's
-- When setting variables use spaces between the =s
+- When assigning variables use spaces between the `=`s
 - Use guard clauses when possible
-- Pseudo-code in comments before programming
-  - Code underneath comments
+- When possible use variables and self explanatory code instead of comments
+  - Sometimes it maybe necessary to write your pseudo-code before beginning, but if done the unnecessary comments should be removed after the code is done.
-  - No spaces between comments and code
+  - If you need to use comments have no spaces between comments and code

 ## [Code Organization](#table-of-contents)
 It is almost always better to get started coding with bad organization and then organize your code when you can clearly see the patterns.